If you have planned or are thinking of traveling to Prague, then you already know it’s a beautiful city with vibrant culture and history.

 The great news is that the rate of violent crime in the Czech Republic and Prague is low.

-Another concern to be aware of in Prague are individuals who will try to scam you, such as taxi drivers who attempt to overcharge you and people on the street who offer to exchange currency.
+Another concern to be aware of in Prague is individuals who will try to scam you, such as taxi drivers who attempt to overcharge you and people on the street who offer to exchange currency.

 You shouldn't have any problems on your trip to Prague, especially if you follow our tips below.